shelleywong/CSCI567-Course-Materials/Syllabus.md

 I am firmly committed to creating a learning environment that is welcoming and inclusive for all students, including specifically women, Black, Hispanic, Native American, and Indigenous individuals, people with disabilities, members of the LGBTQ+ community, people from lower socioeconomic backgrounds, and individuals who do not fit the “traditional” profile of a computer science student – those who have been historically underrepresented in the computer science field.
 Diversity of experiences and perspectives enriches the learning process for everyone, and I am committed to providing all students with the opportunity to succeed, regardless of their background.

 Creating a respectful, inclusive, and safe learning environment is our shared responsibility, and the success of this policy relies on the support and understanding of all members of this class.
 I encourage you to treat each other with kindness, refrain from offensive behavior, and stand against any form of harassment or discrimination, so we can collectively build a positive and enriching educational experience for everyone.

-We welcome all students to this course, and we look forward to learning from each other.
+👋 👋🏻 👋🏼 👋🏽 👋🏾 👋🏿 Everyone is welcome here! 🌈

 ### Accessibility Resource Center
 A student who desires accommodation for a disability must submit appropriate documentation of the disability and request for accommodations to the [Accessibility Resource Center](https://www.csuchico.edu/arc/).
 ARC accommodations for exams must be requested at least seven days in advance.